 Medical Journalism

-This type includes medical news in general, which features concise journalistic-style stories summarizing the latest findings in clinical research.
+This type includes general medical news, featuring concise, journalistic-style stories that summarize the latest findings in clinical research.
 Medical writers write several news stories and attend medical conferences on a regular basis.
 In general, they write documents like newspaper and magazine articles for the general public.
-A writer who starts working as a medical news reporter can learn how to identify the most important aspects of a research study, which are also helpful for other types of medical writing projects.
+A writer who starts working as a medical news reporter can learn how to identify the most critical aspects of a research study, which are also helpful for other types of medical writing projects.

 Medical Publications